 As an international development consultant, my collaborative consulting work has focused on gender mainstreaming, legal analysis, poverty alleviation, and environmental studies.
-I have contributed to the planning of baseline studies, audits of national budgets, and impact assessments for government agencies (e.g., USAID), NGOs (e.g., Global Communities), and corporate clients (e.g., IKEA Social Entrpreneurship).
-I specialize in structuring qualitative methodologies and leading field teams for both short-term and long-term projects.
+I have contributed to the planning of baseline studies, audits of national budgets, and impact assessments for government agencies (e.g., USAID), NGOs (e.g., Global Communities), and corporate clients (e.g., IKEA Social Entrepreneurship).
+I specialize in structuring qualitative methodologies and leading field teams for short-term and long-term projects.
 I see my academic research, my mentoring of students, and my consultancies as all mutually buttressing.

 As part of my work on forced displacement that I conduct independently, I am also an active contributor to the Africa Research Group at UNSW’s Kaldor Center for International Refugee Law in Australia, Emerging Scholars and Practitioners in Migration Issues (ESPMI), and I am now contributing to a book on everyday insecurities for the Migration Institute of Finland that will be published next year.